 Generally, slower traffic stays right so you should pass others on their left.
 Say “on your left” to warn the cyclist ahead of you that you are passing.
 If you need to pass someone on the right, say “on your right” clearly since this is an unusual maneuver.

-When riding in a group, most of the cyclists do not have a good view of the road surface ahead, so it is important to announce holes, glass, sand, grates, and other hazards.
-The leader should indicate hazards by pointing down to the left or right, and by shouting “hole,” “bump,” etc. where required for safety.
+Most of the cyclists do not have a good view of the road surface ahead if other rides are in front of them, so it is important to announce holes, glass, sand, grates, and other hazards.
+Riders should indicate hazards by pointing down to the left or right, and by shouting “hole,” “bump,” etc. where required for safety.

 Watch for Traffic Coming From the Rear